Our Mission

 The Chinese Communist Party (CCP) is engaged in an active campaign to sabotage America.
 Their goal is nothing less than world dominance.

 The Chinese government in Beijing is carrying out a sophisticated plan designed to exert control over America’s economy, food supply, lawmaking, and education.
-One crucial element of the CCP’s blueprint for domination is to infiltrate states across the country.
+One crucial element of the CCP’s blueprint for domination is to infiltrate the United States.

 China’s threat is comprehensive.
 The CCP’s focus is not just Washington, D.C. – they desire influence at the state and local levels as well.
-State officials must not allow foreign adversaries to take over local economies or write our laws.
+Lawmakers must not allow foreign adversaries to take over local economies or write our laws.

-The Protecting America Initiative is a coalition of concerned American citizens and public policy experts who are committed to stopping Chinese influence in the states.
-Our mission is to stop the threat of Communist China at the state level.
+The Protecting America Initiative is a coalition of concerned American citizens and public policy experts who are committed to stopping Chinese influence.
+Our mission is to stop the threat of Communist China.
 By protecting American independence now, we will safeguard our American future for generations to come.

 Our Team